efeyazgan/scripts/README.md

 python request_fragment_check.py [prepid in mcm]

+This script is now moved to https://github.com/cms-sw/genproductions/blob/master/bin/utils/request_fragment_check.py further updates will be made there.

 This script currently checks for the following to give an *OK*, *WARNING*, or *ERROR*:

 WARNINGS: